jerome-trc/biomorph/ATTRIB.md

 Armour Bonus sprites are courtesy of id Software LLC, and edited by Realm667 user Infirnex.

-Experimental Armour sprites are courtesy of id Software LLC, and edited by Realm667 user Ghastly_dragon.
+Classified Armour sprites are courtesy of id Software LLC, and edited by Realm667 user Ghastly_dragon.

 Weapon Upgrade Kit sprites are courtesy of Rogue Entertainment, and edited by Realm667 user Dreadopp.